soundmonster/qmk_firmware/keyboards/crkbd/keymaps/soundmonster/README.md

 * `make crkbd:soundmonster:dfu` to build and flash the left half
 * `make crkbd:soundmonster:dfu RGB_MATRIX_SPLIT_RIGHT=yes` to build and flash the right half
-* This requires DFU support.
-You may want to change the bootloader back to `catarina` in `rules.mk`.
+* This keymap expects a DFU bootloader on the promicros in your Corne.
+While DFU is supposedly better, you may just as well stick to the Catarina bootloader that is installed on most promicros by default: change the `BOOTLADER` setting to `catarina` in `rules.mk`.